no-go/SwappyItems/README.md

 ### bool = set(key, value, vector<keys>)

 Set or create an item.
 It returns `false`, if the item is created (and not overwritten).
-Your can add a vector with additional keys in it.
+You can add a vector with additional keys in it.

 ### pair(value, vector<keys>) * = get(key)